accede: assent or agree to a demand, request, or treaty.

 incorrigible: Not able to be corrected, improved or reformed

-inopportune: occurring at an inconvenient or inappropriate time.
+inopportune: occurring at an inconvenient or inappropriate

 ironic: using or characterized by irony